Building Better Regions Fund Infrastructure Projects Stream

 Community Investments Stream

-The Community Investments Stream funds community building activities including, but not limited to, new or expanded local events, strategic regional plans, and leadership and capability building activities.
+The Community Investments Stream will fund the following community activities, new or expanded local events, strategic regional plans, and leadership and capability strengthening activities.
 These projects will deliver economic and social benefits to regional and remote communities.
 Infrastructure activities as defined in section 3.1, of the Program Guidelines are not eligible for the Community Investments Stream.

 To be eligible you must be a legal entity, have an Australian Business Number (ABN) and be one of the following entities: